 “That’s what you said the last time, and the time before that.
 How about staffing up for your new normal?”

 “Your call is very important to us – ”

 “Oh, I know.
 You’d be bereft without me.”

 “Don’t give me too much credit.”

-If the unfortunate rep who gets me asks a little too sweetly how I’m doing today, they’re likely to be met with “I’m fine” in an icily cool tone, the subtext of which is “I’m done, so let’s not bother with pleasantries.”
+If, on one of my lesser days, the unfortunate rep who gets me sounds too scripted for me tastes when asking how I’m doing today, they’re likely to be met with “I’m fine” in an icily cool tone.
 And they’re certainly not asked how they’re doing.
-Once I’ve explained my issue, when they repeat it back, whoa are they if I have to correct them – especially if they began the call by saying they could certainly fix my problem.
-My words may be civil, but they come slowly and reluctantly, as if I don’t know how much longer I can suffer this conversation.
+Once I’ve explained my issue, when they repeat it back, whoa are they if I have to correct them.
+My words may be civil, but they come slowly and reluctantly, as if I don’t know how much longer I can endure.

-No, not me at my best.
+Me at anything but my best.

 But something is going on these days.